Absolute Croatia logo

 Church of Holy Savior

-The church was built in the 16th century by Senate's order in gratitude of "mountain Srđ not falling down" during the great earthquake in 1520.
+The Church of Holy Savior in Dubrovnik was built in the 16th century by Senate's order in gratitude of "mountain Srđ not falling down" during the great earthquake in 1520.

 Read more: Church of Holy Savior